JoeStrout/galactic-empire/docs/INSTRUCTIONS.md

 # Quick Start

-See the [../README.md](README) for installation and set-up instructions.
-Also see the [../reference/GE-Scroll.txt](backstory) if interested.
+See the [README](../README.md) for installation and set-up instructions.
+Also see the [backstory](../reference/GE-Scroll.txt) if interested.

-Once you have the game running in [https://miniscript.org/MiniMicro](Mini Micro), you should see a screen somewhat like the following.
+Once you have the game running in [Mini Micro](https://miniscript.org/MiniMicro), you should see a screen somewhat like the following.

 ![Screenshot of Galactic Empire in Mini Micro](Screenshot.png)